 NFDG RESULTS FOR NGC 3741

 NGC 3741 is a gas-dominated spiral galaxy.
 It is an irregular galaxy in the constellation Ursa Major and was discovered by John Herschel in 1828.
 NFDG results for NGC 3741 are shown below: the top panel shows the variable dimension D as a function of the radial distance R, computed with NFDG models.
-This dimension is very close to a constant value D=1.4-1.6 over most of the radial range.
-Results for low-R values (below the gray vertical line) were extrapolated and are not completely reliable.
+This dimension is very close to values in the range D=1.4-1.6, over most of the radial range.
 Bottom panel: NFDG galactic rotation curves compared with SPARC data.
-There is almost perfect agreement between the main NFDG (SPARC) curve (green-solid) and the experimental data.
-This shows that, if this galaxy behaves as a fractal structure whose dimension D follows the green-solid curve in the top panel, the resulting NFDG circular velocity curve in the bottom panel (green-solid) will perfectly fit the experimental data, without any need of dark matter.
+There is almost perfect agreement between the main NFDG (SPARC) curve (red-solid) and the experimental data.
+This shows that, if this galaxy behaves as a fractal structure whose dimension D follows the red-solid curve in the top panel, the resulting NFDG circular velocity curve in the bottom panel (red-solid) will perfectly fit the experimental data, without any need of dark matter.

 A gas-dominated galaxy such as NGC 3741, might be characterized by a fractional dimension smaller than the D=2 value that we observed for a disk-dominated galaxy, such as NGC 6503.
-It should be noted that, at the lowest values of the radial distance where the disk component dominates, the effective fractional dimension seems to be closer to D=2.
-The dimension D then decreases toward D=1.4-1.6 in the region dominated by the gas component.
 See my third paper (published version) for a full discussion of this galaxy.